Equivariant slices for symplectic cones: Equivariant Darboux-Weinstein theorems

 \begin{remark} The assumptions of Corollary \ref{c:ct-act} can be dropped, as follows.
 All weakly $\bC^\times$-equivariant local systems on a formal neighborhood of a punctured line $\bC^\times \cdot y$ in a smooth variety are sums of weight-shifted trivial local systems.
-Therefore, if we assume nothing but the fact that $Y$ is a symplectic leaf closed under the $\bC^\times$-action and that $X$ has symplectic singularities, we know that the LHS of \eqref{e:c-main-dmod} must be a weakly equivariant local system on $\bC^\times \cdot y$ (at this point, we only need symplectic singularities to guarantee that $M(X)$ is holonomic, which more generally follows if $X$ has finitely many symplectic leaves).
-We can describe this local system using an ordinary Darboux-Weinstein slice $S$, i.e., such that $\hat X_y \cong \hat Y_y \hat \times S$.
+Therefore, if we assume nothing but the fact that $Y$ is a symplectic leaf closed under the $\bC^\times$-action and that $X$ is a symplectic singularity, we know that the LHS of \eqref{e:c-main-dmod} must be a weakly equivariant local system on $\bC^\times \cdot y$ (at this point, we only need the symplectic singularity condition to guarantee that $M(X)$ is holonomic, which more generally follows if $X$ is a union of finitely many symplectic leaves).
+We can describe this local system using an ordinary Darboux-Weinstein slice $S$, i.e., such that $\hat X_y \cong \hat Y_y \times S$.
 Then, similarly to \cite[\S 5]{PS-pdrhhvnc}, the grading on $\HP_0(S)$ is given by an arbitrary vector field $\eta$ such that $[\eta, \pi_S] = -k \pi_S$ (using now the fact that all Poisson vector fields are Hamiltonian, from Theorem \ref{t:main-sr}).
-Such a vector field can be obtained from the Euler vector field $\Eu_X$ of $X$ by the projection $\pi_S: \hat X_y \to S$, namely $\eta = (\pi_S)_*(\Eu_X|_{\{0\} \hat \times S})$. \end{remark}
+Such a vector field can be obtained from the Euler vector field $\Eu_X$ of $X$ by the projection $\pi_S: \hat X_y \to S$, namely $\eta = (\pi_S)_*(\Eu_X|_{\{0\} \times S})$. \end{remark}